-You have been allotted 60 minutes to complete this unit.
-If needed, you may use an additional 30 minutes to finish.
-I will let you know when you have 10 minutes of testing time left in the total 90-minute testing time.
+You will have 60 minutes to complete this unit.
+I will let you know when you have 10 minutes of testing time left.

 You may begin working now.

 Write the starting time and stopping time in the timing box (Figure 3.0 Timing Box Example).